Python Math

 Float Type

-Floating point numbers are used to do math with real quantities, such as a velocity or angle.
+Floating point numbers are used to do math with real-number quantities, such as a velocity or angle.
 The regular math operators + - * / ** work the same as before, taking in and producing floats.

 >>> 1.5 + 3.3